leightongrant/readme-generator/README.md

 To install this app follow the steps below

-`1. git clone [repo] - To clone repository`
+* `git clone [repo]` - To clone repository

-`2. npm install - To download dependencies`
+* `npm install` - To download dependencies

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Usage

-Follow the steps below to use this app
+Follow the steps below to use the app

-* node index.js
+* Type: `node index.js filename.md`
 * Follow the prompts
-* Enter required info
+* Enter required information
-* Check folder for README
+* Check folder for newly generated README.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>